elastisys/compliantkubernetes-apps/config/schemas/README.md

 #### Compositions and Conditions

-Conditions here refers to the use of `allOf`, `anyOf`, and `oneOf` to define schema compositions and conditions.
+Compositions and conditions here refers to the use of `allOf`, `anyOf`, and `oneOf`, etc. to define schema compositions and conditions.

-- Must set defaults as they can else not be fully resolved.
+- Schemas with compositions and conditions must set defaults because otherwise they cannot be fully resolved.
-- Should set examples as they can else not be fully resolved.
+- Schemas with compositions and conditions should set examples because otherwise they cannot be fully resolved.
-- Should **not** use `if` `then` `else` as it has less support in tooling, and has a semantic that is generally different from other schema constructs.
+- Should not use `if` `then` `else` as it has less support in tooling, and has a semantic that is generally different from other schema constructs.